Inference for conditioned Galton-Watson trees from their Harris path

 To sum up, conditioned Galton-Watson trees model a large variety of random hierarchical structures.
 Developing specific statistical methods for this stochastic model is thus of first importance.

 Any ordered tree may be encoded by its Harris path which returns height of nodes in depth-first order (see Subsection \ref{ss:harris}, Algorithm \ref{algo:dfs} and Figure \ref{fig:tree2contour}).
-Aldous \cite[Theorem 23]{aldous1993} stated the following asymptotic property of the Harris path $\mathcal{H}[\tau_n]$ of a Galton-Watson tree $\tau_n$ conditioned on having $n$ nodes,
+In \cite[Theorem 23]{aldous1993}, Aldous stated the following asymptotic property of the Harris path $\mathcal{H}[\tau_n]$ of a Galton-Watson tree $\tau_n$ conditioned on having $n$ nodes,

 in the uniform topology of $\mathcal{C}([0,1],\R)$, when $n$ goes to infinity whenever the offspring distribution is $1$ on average with standard deviation $\sigma$ and $\mathbf{e}$ denotes the normalized Brownian excursion.
 This means that conditioned Galton-Watson trees asymptotically share a common form (the so-called \textit{continuum random tree}) given by the Brownian excursion, and can be differentiated only by the scale parameter of interest $\sigma^{-1}$.
-This class of random trees is thus well-adapted to describe hierarchical structures with a common form at different scales.
-The unknown parameter $\sigma^{-1}$ is to be estimated from only one tree or from a forest of independent trees generated from the same birth distribution.
+This unknown quantity is to be estimated from only one tree or from a forest of independent trees generated from the same birth distribution.